-Some couples are 100 percent sure they want a first look, while others would rather wait for the aisle moment.
-But if you do decide to see your groom before the ceremony, document it.
-You’ll cherish his reaction on film forever—we promise!
+Some couples are 100 percent sure they want a first look, while others would rather wait for the aisle moment, it's all up to you!
+If you do decide to see your groom before the ceremony, document it.
+You’ll cherish his reaction on film forever—we promise.

 The Candid Moments